Reporting Sexual Misconduct to the College

 - or the Keene Police Department

 Making a report is not a filing a formal report and does not obligate the reporting party to proceed any further with an internal investigation or criminal charges.
-All of these College officials will provide the reported information to the Program Manager for Title IX, Discrimination, and Bias for follow-up.
+All of these College officials will provide the reported information to the Title IX Coordinator for follow-up.

 Furthermore, it can be difficult for an individual to come forward after such an event, and there are several different options available for Keene State community members who wish to maintain confidentiality while getting the support they need.
 In these cases, a student may find it helpful to have a conversation with a counselor or medical provider at The Wellness Center or MCVP: Crisis and Prevention Center.
 These offices can provide a confidential space where KSC community members may obtain support services and explore their options in a confidential manner.

 A student can report about instances involving fellow students, non-students, faculty, staff, and individuals not affiliated with the College.
 Additionally, the Amorous Relationship Policy acknowledges existing hierarchies and power dynamics.
 For a formal report of sexual misconduct between a faculty or staff member and a student, the institution will, in general, be unsympathetic to a “consent” rationale.